How To Balance Low Stomach Acid To Improve Acne And Rosacea

 - Test pH levels in the urine and saliva.
 Ideal pH is between 6.8-7.2.

 - Increase dietary antioxidants

 - Increase consumption of garlic.
 Allium, a substance that occurs naturally in garlic, helps prevent ulcers caused by the Helicobacter pylori (h. pylori) bacteria.

 - Decrease consumption of coffee, tea, tobacco, sugar, alcohol, spices from hot peppers/hot sauce, and fried foods – all deplete HCL and thin the gut lining.

 - Give your body time to digest.
 Try to go to bed before 10pm when digestion becomes active again.

-Or, if you already know about our Gut Thrive program and are ready to reboot your entire digestive system with us, join us here!
+Are you ready to reboot your entire digestive system with us?

 Join thousands of others who have used our “5 Steps To Gut Healing” Approach laid out in our 11-week Gut Thrive in 5 program here!